MislavJaksic/Prototyping/WebProgramming/GettingStarted/README.txt

 ### CSS

 Cascading Style Sheets.
 A style sheet language.
 Applies styles to HTML elements.
 Takes care of the look and feel of a web page.

+Styles: files that end with with .css.
+Made of CSS rulesets.
+        applied to a HTML document with <link href="_path" rel="stylesheet" type="text/css">.

+CSS rulesets: made of selectors and declaration block.
+              also called a rule.

+Selectors: different types.
+           selectes HTML elements to be styled.

+Declaration block: made of {} and declarations in the brackets.

+Declaration: made of a property and a property value.
+             specifies which element's property you want to style (color, widgth, ...).

+Property: ways in which you can style an element.

+Property value: chooses one out of many possible apperances.

 Stopped at https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics